straz/artificialtrust/_articles/fitness-drift.md

 recognizing usefulness.

 If a signal doesn't appear in the training set, it will not appear in the output with any significant strength or confidence.
+This is known as *inductive bias*: the bias to only accept the patterns from training, as if nothing else matters.

 This means that novelty is a frontier for AIs.
 It sets a distinct limitation on what they are capable of, and that is where we should